verana-labs/verifiable-trust-vpr-spec/spec.md

 - `participant_id`: equal to `id`.

 > Note: the identity of the signers (`corporation`, `operator`), the fee payer, the block height and timestamp, and the full Msg payload are already observable from the transaction itself.
-Indexers MAY use the `Participant` entry queried by `participant_id` to resolve `did`, `corporation`, `vs_operator`, and ancestor chain without duplicating them in the event payload.
+Indexers MAY use the `Participant` entry queried by `participant_id` to resolve `vid`, `corporation`, `vs_operator`, and ancestor chain without duplicating them in the event payload.

 #### [MOD-PP-QRY-1] List Participants